audichuang/ticktick-mcp/README.md

 - "Show me all my TickTick projects"
 - "Create a new task called 'Finish MCP server documentation' in my work project with high priority"
+- "Create a task 'Team meeting' with reminders 1 hour and 15 minutes before the due time"
+- "Add a reminder 30 minutes before to my 'Doctor appointment' task"
 - "List all tasks in my personal project"
 - "Mark the task 'Buy groceries' as complete"
 - "Create a new project called 'Vacation Planning' with a blue color"
 - "When is my next deadline in TickTick?"
+- "Create a task 'Submit report' due tomorrow at 5 PM with reminders 1 day before and at the time"

+### Date and Time Zone Handling

+The MCP server accepts dates in ISO 8601 format with timezone offset.
+Claude will handle timezone conversion based on your natural language input.

+**Supported formats**:
+- With timezone: `2025-06-08T08:00:00+0800` (recommended)
+- UTC: `2025-06-08T00:00:00+0000`

+**Natural language examples**:
+- "Create a task for tomorrow at 8 AM" - Claude will use your local timezone
+- "Schedule meeting at 3 PM EST" - Claude will convert to the specified timezone
+- "Remind me in 2 hours" - Claude will calculate based on current time

+**Technical note**: The MCP server simply passes through the ISO 8601 formatted datetime.
+All timezone interpretation and conversion is handled by Claude based on context.

 ## Development